Grzegorz Braun: Russia and Ukraine

 On 25 June 2022, Braun took part in a pro-Russian rally; he addressed his speech to Volodymyr Zelenskyy and Joe Biden, proclaiming "President Joe Biden, if you still trust God, let your private interest and the interest of American corporations, that sell weapons to Ukraine, along with entire America, kneel in humility in front of God's almightiness(...)".
 During a debate in the European Parliament (EP), Braun stated that the military aid to Ukraine is not helping the Ukrainian people, but only prolonging the war, after which his microphone was cut off.
 He shouted "thieves, thieves!" during a vote on using frozen Russian assets to assist Ukraine financially.
 In the Sejm, Braun blamed Ukraine for the war and claimed that it was caused by a discriminatory language law towards ethnic Russians.

 On 4 June 2024, Braun and a group of supporters pulled down the Ukrainian flag atop Kościuszko Mound.
 During a 2025 rally, a supporter of Braun took down a Ukrainian flag hanging from the Biała Podlaska town hall and replaced it with a Polish flag, after which Braun thanked him for his actions and shook his hand.
 Braun later took responsibility for the incident and said that the Ukrainian flag would be delivered to the closest Ukrainian consulate.
+In March 2026, the European Parliament voted to waive Braun's immunity in connection with criminal proceedings concerning this incident.

 After the 2025 Russian drone incursion into Poland, Braun and Janusz Korwin-Mikke claimed that it was staged by the Polish government as part of a conspiracy to involve the country in the Russo-Ukrainian War.
 They said that they had filed a claim to prosecutors of a suspected crime.
 Prime minister Donald Tusk and president Karol Nawrocki accused them of spreading Russian disinformation, and foreign minister Radosław Sikorski accused them of being "Russian lackeys".